openconfig/featureprofiles/feature/interface/singleton/otg_tests/singleton_test/README.md

 * Validate that port speed is reported correctly and that port telemetry matches expected negotiated speeds for forced, auto-negotiation, and auto-negotiation while overriding port speed and duplex.
-  * TODO: If the port is a breakout, ensure that all breakout ports are correctly reported.
 * For IPv4 and IPv6:
   * With traffic flow from ATE port-1 to ATE port-2, ensure:
     * For MTUs [^1] of 1500, 5000, 9236: